igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/datastructure/stack/int/IntStack.md

 * `peek` method - returns "top" element (the one that should be returned) without removing (popping) it from the stack

 Adding to the stack should store an element until it is removed.
 First element added to a stack will be the last that is removed (FILO).
-For simplicity we can assume that Queue will only accept `Int`, however you can jump straight to [generic stack](../generic/GenericStack.md) problem if you feel comfortable.
+For simplicity we can assume that IntQueue will only accept `Int`, however you can jump straight to [generic stack](../generic/GenericStack.md) problem if you feel comfortable.